yogeshadgLTTS/M1_Game_SnakeAndLadder/1_Requirements/README.md

-# M1_Game_SnakeAndLadder
+# Requirements

-## Identifying Features
+## Introduction
-Snake and ladder is an **Ancient Indian Board Game** that's regarded today as a worldwide classic.Now i implemented this game available to play in both  desktop and laptos. the aim of the game is is to reach the final square block.
+Snake and ladder is an **Ancient Indian Board Game** invented by **Saint Gyandev** in 13th century, that's regarded today as a worldwide classic.Now i implemented this game available to play in both  desktop and laptos. the aim of the game is is to reach the final square block.
 It contains the following details.

-## State of Art/Research
+## Research
+   Saint Gyandev invented the snake and ladder game in 13th century. the game was used as a part of moral instruction to children. the snakes and ladders is a board game aimed at summarising and reinforcing the pitfalls and virtues of research design in undergraduate research projects. key place concepts can be incorporated into the fabric of the game whilethe player is engaged in the mechanics of the game.

+## Cost and Features and Timeline
+  ### Features
+  - Snake and Ladder game allows students to understand the mathemetical concepts easily.
+  - This is a fun interactive activity.
+  - It is great as a morning starter  or an end-of-day treat.

+## Defining Our System
 - The game is a race that's based on sheer luck.
-- It take place on a board(system) with numbered gridded squaresblocks manner.
-- Throughout the board(system), there are snakes and ladders which connect different positions.
-- Players need to press the keys and navigate to the position.
-- Landing on a ladder advances a player to a position positions on the grid.
-- While landing on the snake means they have to go back to a previous position.
+- the game will begin with any dice value.
+- if a six is appeared then a chance is awarded to that player.
+- only one location of current player is shown on the board, the location of other player is mentioned below the board.
+- snakes :- 99-1, 65-40, 25-9.
+- Ladder :- 70-93, 60-83, 13-42.

+## SWOT Analysis
+- it allows students to understand the concept of mathematics easily.
+- useful as an energizer.
+- A fun way for children/adults to learn.
+- One of the weekness of snake and ladder game is it takes much time.
+- By playing this game we can improve the ique level.
+- continous playing of this game may cause eye pain and causes some health issues.

 ## 4W's 1-H
+  ### Who

+  ### What

+  ### When

+  ### Where

+  ### How

-## SWOT Analysis
+ ## Detailed Requirements
 - It requires a two players to play this game.
-- Players take turns for pressing a key and moving their token in accordance with the number they roll.
-- Process continues untill any player reaches to the last square block.
--
+- the game will require a dice to know the value.
+- To paly this game we require a desktop or a laptop.
+- The have to know the logic behind the game to paly this game.

 ## High level Requirements
-- This is a fun interactive activity.
-- It is great as a morning starter  or an end-of-day treat.
-- This allows students to understand the concept of mathematics easily.
+- A software or a application is required for this game.
+- Two players to play this game.
+- Requires a PC or laptop with a pre loaded application.
+- And a certain amount of storage is required to store data at the run time.

 ## Low level Requirements
+- Both the players shoudld know the basic logic to play game.
+- Both the players should have a patience to play.

 ## Developed By
    [ADITHYA B K]-LTTS Trainee Mysore!